 Interested undergraduate students can apply to be a volunteer by completing and returning the application form (Word doc, 49 KB).

 Graduate Student Training

-My training focus is to foster excellence in sophisticated research techniques and, most importantly, communication.
+We are only seeking graduate students who wish to join the Developmental Progam.
+The training focus is to foster excellence in sophisticated research techniques and, most importantly, communication.
 I encourage students to publish and present.
 The goal is for the 6 years of MSc/PhD to result in a minimum of 6 publications: first year project, master's thesis, 3 PhD dissertation manuscripts, and comprehensive examination paper.
 Motivated students are well on their way to more than that.
 The reason?
 My job is to make sure that my students have as many opportunities as possible upon completion of the degree.
 A successful publication record, opportunities to collaborate with international researchers, and other experiences related to student goals (e.g., psychoeducational interventions, teaching) provide the best chance of getting an interview, postdoc, or landing the next job.